Header

 In exceptional cases, subsidies for courses at other institutions may also be requested — for example, if the Language Center does not offer courses in the relevant language or at the appropriate level.

-• Explanation: The application must explain why the language course is essential for the further development of the applicant’s doctoral project.
+• The application must explain why the language course is essential for the doctoral project.

-• Statement of Justification: If the course is taken outside the UZH / ETH Language Center, the application must also justify why the intended learning goal can only be achieved through the specific external course.
+• If the course is taken outside the UZH / ETH Language Center, the application must justify why the intended learning goal can only be achieved through the specific external course.

-• Documentation: A receipt confirming the booking (can be issued before payment).
+• A booking confirmation (may be issued before payment) must be attached.

 Subsidies may be granted for the purchase or paid use of software or licences that are directly related to the collection, analysis, and/or management of empirical data as part of the doctoral project.
 The purchase or rental of hardware is not eligible for funding.